Kentakoong/Kentakoong/README.md

 **My Hobbies Are :**

-   • ⌨️ Coding : For me, programming is a passion for a long time now.
-It is real fun!
+   • ⌨️ Coding : I like to code some fun little projects.
+You could check it out on my repository!

    • 🎵 Music : I love listening to music.
 I am an aspiring audiophile ww.

-   • 🎚 Producing Music : I love Producing Music it's my number one favorite back in the day!
+   • 🎚 Producing Music : I produce music, and mix some songs on my free time!

-   • 📺 Watch Youtube or Anime : I like to watch anime, and Vtubers😏.
-Also, many youtube videos about F1 or Rocket Science!
+   • 📺 Watch Youtube or Anime : I like to watch anime, and vtubers☄️.
+Also, many F1 and Rocket Science, or physics in general!

 **Some of My Facts :**